nkatz01/worksheet-eight-behavioural-design-patterns-nkatz01/README.md

 	**********************************************************
 		Setting up for DENIM program	Button pressed.
 Valve is opened...
 Filling water...
 Valve is closed...
 Heater is on...
 Temperature reached 30 C	Temperature is set to 30	Heater is off...
 Start motor...
 Rotating drum at 1400 rpm.
 Adding detergent	Setting Soil Removal to medium	No softener is required
 	```

---
-Now you should continue to `README2.md` for the remainder of the exercises for this worksheet.